HomeAdvertisingSmall Site's Google Update Recovery

 – Establish brand independence from search

-What if… you used this update as an opportunity to completely rethink your approach?
-Some of the most successful recoveries have come from sites that didn’t just fix problems but fundamentally reimagined their value proposition and execution.
+What if… you used this update as a chance to completely rethink your approach?
+Some of the most successful recoveries came from sites that didn’t just fix problems but rebuilt their value proposition and how they deliver it.

 • Create a recovery project plan with clear milestones and metrics